 - major greenfield construction sites, where the spend is typically 70% services and 30% materials

-We also have specific practices in place related to local supplier selection.
-Regional development clauses are in place with suppliers and in contracts across all businesses, and sourcing documents often have criteria that evaluate suppliers on Aboriginal or local representation.
+In addition to our Supplier Code of Conduct, our prequalification and qualification standards, we also have specific practices in place related to local supplier selection.
+Regional development clauses are in place with suppliers and in contracts across all businesses, and sourcing documents often have criteria that evaluate suppliers on Indigenous or local representation.

-In 2017, we spent $521 million on direct purchases from Aboriginal businesses.
-Since 1999, Suncor has spent just over $4.0 billion with Aboriginal businesses (as direct contractors and subcontractors), nearly half of which was spent since 2013.
+Since 1999, Suncor has spent approximately $5 billion with Indigenous businesses (as direct contractors and subcontractors), nearly half of which has been spent since 2013.